UndefinedYara/trill-desktop/README.md

 #### Firebase Integration

-- **Connection:** The application connects to Firebase using a service account configuration stored in `src/lib/firebase/service-account.json`.
-This allows secure access to the Firestore database from the server-side.
+- **Connection:** The application connects to Firebase using a service account configuration encoded to base64 and then decoded on the server.
 - **Database Seeding:** The chord library in Firestore is populated using a custom script (`scripts/seed/seed.ts`).

   - The script reads chord data from the invaluable [chords-db](https://github.com/tombatossals/chords-db) project.